sblisesivdin/aestimo/index.md

 Please read [documentation](documentation.md) before downloading or visit [release notes](releasenotes.md) page for more information.

 ## Cite Information
-We will appreciate if any scientific work done using Aestimo v.2.0 will contain an acknowledgment and the following reference:
+We will appreciate if any scientific work done using Aestimo 1D will contain an acknowledgment and the following reference:

-* **R. Steed, H. Hebal, and S. B. Lisesivdin.
-(2020, March 28). sblisesivdin/aestimo: Version 2.0 (Version v2.0).
-Zenodo. http://doi.org/10.5281/zenodo.3732022**
+* **H. Hebal, Z. Koziol, S.B.
+Lisesivdin, and R. Steed "General-purpose open-source 1D self-consistent Schrödinger-Poisson Solver: Aestimo 1D" *Comput.
+Mater.
+Sci.* 186, 110015 (2021).**

 # News

+**September 2020**

+* Our reference paper “[General-purpose open-source 1D self-consistent Schrödinger-Poisson Solver: Aestimo 1D](https://doi.org/10.1016/j.commatsci.2020.110015)” which gives  a general overview of the Aestimo 1D has been published online!

 **March 2020**